-By the time Lewis and Clark began their expedition from the Illinois Territory in 1804, what we know today as corn had been grown successfully by settlers for more than a century across the continent.
+By the time Lewis and Clark began their expedition from the Illinois Territory in 1804, corn had been grown successfully by settlers for more than a century across the continent.
 As it was domesticated over thousands of years prior, corn developed into a versatile crop, growing in a number of climates and soil types.
 Corn became a dependable staple across the Americas.

-When reports from the Lewis and Clark scientific journey known as the "Corps of Discovery" began to trickle back East, farmers and settlers pointed their wagons West.
+When reports from the Lewis and Clark scientific journey known as the "Corps of Discovery" began to trickle back east, farmers and settlers pointed their wagons west.
 They were looking to settle in the vast lands in the Central Plains described by Lewis and Clark as being fertile and rich.
 Perfect for growing corn, wheat and cotton.
 Perfect for providing the agriculture resources needed by a growing nation.

 From this humble beginning of settlers scratching a living from the soil, farmers aimed to produce a better crop every year, to take one year's knowledge and apply it to the next.
 As it turned out, the vast Midwestern United States and its fertile soil is an ideal location to grow corn.
 As decades passed, farmer know-how exploded.
-Landgrant universities sprang up and research led to improved corn varieties and farm management.
+Each generation learned and adopted improved farming methods, passing this know-how along to their children, continuing a cycle that's alive and well even today.

-Soon, these fertile plains in the middle of the United States became known as the Corn Belt, even though the widely adaptable corn plant allows it to be planted and harvested with great success in nearly every state and many countries around the world.
+Soon, these fertile plains in the middle of the United States became known as the Corn Belt, even though the corn plant is widely adaptable, allowing it to be planted and harvested with great success in nearly every state and many countries around the world.